OrnellaAsp/docs/docsrc/sf.md

 ### Payments

-The two web services that relate to payments are labelled GetPayments and PutPayments.
+The two web services that relate to payments are labelled `GetPayments` and `PutPayments`.

 #### GetPayments